Blown roofs, cars 'smashed up in the street': The unimaginable destruction of Hurricane Ian

 A TV reporter saves a driver trapped in floodwater

-Tony Atkins of CNN affiliate WESH was reporting in Orlando when a driver tried to cross a submerged road.
+Tony Atkins of CNN affiliate WESH was reporting in Orlando when a driver tried to cross a submerged road Thursday morning.

 It didn't work.
 The rapidly rising floodwater inundated the woman's car and threatened to wash it away.